fortrabbit/blog/market-overview-transactional-mails.md

 author: fl
 created: 2017-09-21
 title: Transactional e-mails market overview
-excerpt: Why to use a service for transactional e-mails.
+intro: Why to use a service for transactional e-mails.
 lead: This field guide helps understanding commercial services for transactional e-mails.
 What are they good for anyways?
 figure:
   src: transactional-mail-provider-poster.jpg